weltliteratur/vossanto/difficult_cases.md

   - Maybe the Sam Donaldsons of the world think that but I cant see most respected newsmen thinking that said a spokesman for the foundation Larry Vershel
+  - That's what the Dr. Pilkeys of the world want us to do.

 - New York is not the Wild West of the construction industry
 - Effectiveness of assertion is the Alpha and Omega of style